Inland Revenue: The Board of Taxes

-The beginnings of the Inland Revenue date from 1665, when a Board of Taxes was set up following the introduction of special taxes to pay for the Second Anglo-Dutch War.
+The beginnings of the Inland Revenue date from 1665, when a Board of Taxes (formally the Board of Commissioners for the Affairs of Taxes) was set up following the introduction of special taxes to pay for the Second Anglo-Dutch War.
 A central organisation to supervise the collection of the special taxes was required; it became known as the Tax Office.

 Taxes administered by the Board of Taxes included the Land Tax, first levied in 1692, along with the window tax and house tax, both of which dated from 1696.
 In 1785 a number of other miscellaneous taxes, administered by the Stamp Office and the Excise Office, were transferred to the Tax Office; these included taxes on carriages (dating from 1747), on wagons and carts, on male servants (1777) and on horses (1784).
 Together with the House Tax and the Window Tax, they came to be known as the 'assessed taxes' and were intended as a progressive form of taxation on the wealthy.

 Income tax was introduced in various forms in 1797, 1799, 1803 to 1816, and then reintroduced in 1842 as an annual tax which is formally renewed in each year's Finance Act.

 The Board of Stamps

-A separate Board of Stamps was created by the Stamps Act 1694.
+A separate Board of Stamps (the Board of Commissioners of Stamps) was created by the Stamps Act 1694.
 During the 18th and early 19th centuries at various times (as financial strains on the economy demanded, and Parliament allowed) stamp duties were extended above a certain threshold of sale value to cover newspapers, pamphlets, lottery tickets, apprentices' indentures, advertisements, playing cards, dice, hats, gloves, patent medicines, perfumes, insurance policies, gold and silver plate and armorial bearings (coats of arms).
 One further category is the most widely cited example of an unpopular and most difficult to enforce tax, the Duty on Hair Powder Act 1795.
 The last stamp taxes to remain are stamp duty land tax and stamp duty reserve tax; however the use of physical stamps has ceased.

 The Board of Stamps and Taxes

 In June 1833, following a steady reduction in the number of different taxes and duties being levied, a single body of commissioners was set up to merge the revenues of stamps and taxes.
-The Board of Taxes and the Board of Stamps were formally combined under the Land Tax Act 1834 to form the Board of Stamps and Taxes.
+The Board of Taxes and the Board of Stamps were formally combined under the Land Tax Act 1834 to form the Board of Stamps and Taxes (formally the Board of Commissioners of Stamps and Taxes).